nqminds/trustnetz/packages/docusaurus/docs/build5-docs/22-certificates.md

 LDeviD is presented by the device as its EAP-TLS certificate when attempting to connect to the operational network.

-LDevID is intercepted by the router, past to the RADIUS server and checked to see it has a common signing root as the RADIUS server, before allowing access.

-LDevID is sent to the router from the registrar, across the continuous assurance line, if the device is deemed untrustworthy.
+LDevID is intercepted by the r